LGN520/farreach-public/docs/netreach-voting.md

 - Support crash-consistent backup
 	+ Switch: add flag to mark three cases (load_backup_flag_tbl)
 		* NOTE: for invalid or valid but non-dirty, we set is_assigned as 0; otherwise, we set it as 1 (need to remember in server's backup)
-		* Case 1: first PUT in switch for each bucket -> evict old value
+		* Case 1: first PUT/DEL in switch for each bucket -> evict old value
-			- Use case1_reg to mark whether case 1 has been triggered in access_case1_tbl (keymatches, valid = 1, and backup = 1 for PUTREQ)
+			- Use case1_reg to mark whether case 1 has been triggered in access_case1_tbl (keymatches, valid = 1, and backup = 1 for PUTREQ/DELREQ)
-			- In try_res_tbl, if PUTREQ, valid = 1, key matches, isbackup = 1, iscase1 = 0, convert it to PUTREQ_CASE1 and set value in packet
+			- In try_res_tbl, if PUTREQ/DELREQ, valid = 1, key matches, isbackup = 1, iscase1 = 0, convert it to PUTREQ_CASE1/DELREQ_CASE1 and set value in packet
 			header as old value (set hashidx in seq, and set dirty bit in is_assigned (valid must be 1 in this case))
-			- In port_forward_tbl, if PUTREQ_CASE1, forward it to server and clone PUTRES to client
+			- In port_forward_tbl, if PUTREQ_CASE1/DELREQ_CASE1, forward it to server and clone PUTRES/DELRES to client
 			- Use hash_partition_tbl directly
 		* Case 2: first eviction for each bucket -> evicted data
 			- Use case2_reg to mark whether case 2 has been triggered in access_case2_tbl (backup = 1 for GETRES_S and PUTREQ_RU)